Slide (H.E.R. song)

 "Slide" is a song by American singer H.E.R. featuring American rapper YG.
-It was released on September 27, 2019 through RCA Records as the lead single off the former's debut studio album Back of My Mind (2021).
-An official remix featuring American rappers and singers Pop Smoke, A Boogie wit da Hoodie, and Chris Brown was released in January 2020.
+It was released on September 27, 2019, through RCA Records as the lead single from H.E.R.'s debut studio album, Back of My Mind (2021).
+An official remix featuring fellow American rappers and singers Pop Smoke, A Boogie wit da Hoodie, and Chris Brown was released in January 2020.

 Background

 H.E.R. debuted the song "Slide" during her set at the Lights On Festival.
 It was released as a single on September 27, 2019.

 Music video

 The music video for "Slide" was premiered by Complex on October 17, 2019 before its official release the following day.
 It was directed by Mike Ho and filmed in different locations in California, including the Grand Lake Theatre and the West Oakland station.
 The video opens with a recording of H.E.R.'s performance at the Concord Pavilion for the inaugural Lights On Festival.
 Other scenes feature dance numbers, bikers, graffiti and ghost riding.